Our Services

 These tests can measure levels of IgE antibodies and other immune-related substances.

-Personalized Treatments
+Personalized Treatment

 Allergy shots, or immunotherapy, involve regular injections of small amounts of allergens to help the immune system build tolerance over time, reducing allergic reactions.